-1 relation to, in my view, more administrative processes 2 which had the potential to lead -- certainly had 3 potential to lead to patient outcomes.
-However.
-I didn't feel, looking through the terms of reference, 4 5 that there was a question of clinical judgment being 10:57 raised, so that wasn't an area that I had concerns 6 7 Therefore, I didn't feel that I needed either about.
-8 to be replaced by somebody with specific experience in urology or to be assisted directly by somebody with 9 specific experience in urology.
-My view was that any 10 10.57 11 consultant who has to carry out clinical administration, which we all do, should have been able 12 13 to address some of those terms of reference -- terms of 14 reference 1, 2 and 3.
+1 relation to, in my view, more administrative processes 2 which had the potential to lead certainly had 3 potential to lead to patient outcomes.
+However, I 4 didn't feel, looking through the terms of reference, 5 that there was a question of clinical judgment being 10:57 6 raised, so that wasn't an area that I had concerns 7 about.
+Therefore, I didn't feel that I needed either 8 to be replaced by somebody with specific experience in 9 urology or to be assisted directly by somebody with 10 specific experience in urology.
+My view was that any 10:57 11 consultant who has to carry out clinical 12 administration, which we all do, should have been able 13 to address some of those terms of reference terms of 14 reference 1, 2 and 3.
 I felt any consultant should be 15 able to look at whether private patients were being 10:57 16 jumped up the queue, to put it in that way.
-Therefore, 17 it was not my view that this required specific urology 18 quidance or advice or input.
-19 35 we will look at that.
-Just going through this job Q. 20 description as such.
-10:58 21 22 "Must ensure that safeguards are in place throughout the investigation so that breaches of confidentiality 23 24 are avoided.
-Patient confidentiality needs to be 25 It's the responsibility of the Case maintained.
-10:58 26 Investigator to judge what information needs to be 27 gathered and how".
-28 29 Again, did you feel well-equipped to discharge that element of your role?
+Therefore, 17 it was not my view that this required specific urology 18 guidance or advice or input.
+19 35 Q. We will look at that.
+Just going through this job 20 description as such.
+10:58 21 22 "Must ensure that safeguards are in place throughout 23 the investigation so that breaches of confidentiality 24 are avoided.
+Patient confidentiality needs to be 25 maintained.
+It's the responsibility of the Case 10:58 26 Investigator to judge what information needs to be 27 gathered and how".
+28 29 Again, did you feel well-equipped to discharge that

-2 Well, the terms of reference were very specific. Α. The terms of reference with which I was provided by the 3 Case Manager were very specific.
-I felt that the 4 5 process of gathering information in relation to those 10:59 Terms of Reference was being carried out and.
-6 7 therefore.
-I was content that that information was 8 being gathered as required.
-There's then reference to the need to ensure sufficient 9 36 Q. written statements are collected and this was, as we 10 10.59 11 will see, a process that you oversaw gathering witness 12 statements, or drafting witness statements maybe is the 13 right way to put it, after interviewing witnesses.
+1 element of your role?
+2 Α. Well, the terms of reference were very specific.
+The 3 terms of reference with which I was provided by the 4 Case Manager were very specific.
+I felt that the 5 process of gathering information in relation to those 10:59 6 Terms of Reference was being carried out and, 7 therefore, I was content that that information was 8 being gathered as required.
+9 36 Q. There's then reference to the need to ensure sufficient 10 written statements are collected and this was, as we 10:59 11 will see, a process that you oversaw gathering witness 12 statements, or drafting witness statements maybe is the 13 right way to put it, after interviewing witnesses.
 14 15 Could I just pick up on the last bullet point there?
 10:59 16 17 "Must assist the Designated Board Member in reviewing 18 the progress of the case".
 19 20 The Designated Board Member was a Mr. Wilkinson.
-Had 10:59 you direct dealings with him at any time?
-21 22 No, I didn't.
-Mr. Wilkinson contacted Dr. Khan, who Α. was the Case Manager, directly, rather than me.
-23 24 Because that relationship had already been established 25 before I was appointed Case Investigator, I felt that 11.00 that relationship could continue rather than directly 26 27 be involved in it, although I'm aware that these quidelines suggest that it should be the Case 28 29 Investigator.
+Had 10:59 21 you direct dealings with him at any time?
+22 Α. No, I didn't.
+Mr. Wilkinson contacted Dr. Khan, who 23 was the Case Manager, directly, rather than me.
+24 Because that relationship had already been established 25 before I was appointed Case Investigator, I felt that 11:00 26 that relationship could continue rather than directly 27 be involved in it, although I'm aware that these 28 guidelines suggest that it should be the Case 29 Investigator.